gregfolker/notes/languages/rust.md

 let s = String::from("hello");
 ```

-This creates a mutable `String` with the initial contents "hello" and names it `s`.
-It is important to note that `s` is **not**
+This creates a mutable `String` with the initial contents `hello` and names it `s`.
+It is important to note that `s` is not *just*
-a pointer. `s` is just a mutable string object that lives on the heap.
-In fact, a `String` is made up of three distinct parts:
+a pointer; `s` is actually made up of three distinct parts:

    1. A pointer, which is a reference to the buffer that holds the data
    2. A length, which is the number of bytes *currently* stored in the buffer
-   3. A capacity, which is the *total* size of the buffer in bytes
+   3. A capacity, which is the *total* size of the buffer, in bytes

-These elements are stored on the program stack.
-Note that the length will always be less than or equal to the capacity.
-If a
+These parts are stored on the program stack inside of the variable `s`.
+Note that the length will always be less than or
-`String` has enough capacity, adding elements to it will not allocate any additional memory for those elements since it already exists
+equal to the capacity.
+If a `String` has enough capacity, adding elements to it will not allocate any additional memory
+for those elements since they don't need it

 ### Memory and Allocation
 Now, let's take the example from before with a string literal and re-write it to use a `String` type instead.
 We will also add